-Pascui Rivas was born in New York City where he spent his early childhood.
-He then moved to Argentina and grew up in the province of Cordoba, where he graduated from an intensive film program at Cordoba National University.
+Pascui Rivas is a film director, writer and musician.
+He was born in New York City where he spent his early childhood.
+Not being allowed to wear fat shoelaces as a kid, he moved to Argentina and grew up in the province of Cordoba where he began writing and recording songs.

 He graduated from a five-year film program at Cordoba National University, where he wrote and directed his noir short "El Sereno" ("The Night Watchman").
 He was the first director in Cordoba to produce a film at such a large scale, combining sophisticated steady-cam sequences, with arial shots captured from a helicopter flying over the Cordoba mountains.
 "El Sereno" was the Winner of the Kodak Film School Competition, obtaining Honorable Recognition from legendary cinematographer Laszlo Kovacs.

 After moving to California, in 2008 he won a "Silver Lion" at Cannes Lions advertising festival for a campaign he directed for Toyota Corolla and ad agency Conill Saatchi & Saatchi.
 This was the first Cannes Lion Award in the history of the agency.
 The same year, this spot received the "Best of Show" award at the AdAge/Ahaa Awards for Best US Hispanic spot.

 His documentary short “Kid” for UNICEF Tap Water Project was the Winner of the Gold Medal at the 2011 New York Festivals, And in 2012 his campaign for Toyota Care received the "Best Campaign” award at the AdAge/Ahaa U.S.H.
 Idea Awards.